11 unforgettable Caribbean vacations for the whole family

 Below the hurricane belt, this Caribbean vacation spot is an arid island full of cactuses, not rainforests (Photo: Explore Bonaire)

-Where to Stay on Bonaire
+Where to stay on Bonaire:

-If all you want to do is dive and snorkel, stay at Buddy Dive Resort, where you can spend all your family time finning among tropical fish on the gorgeous house reef or heading out on boat dives around the island.
-Divi Flamingo Beach Resort and Casino is another oceanfront favorite with a wonderful pool.
+Buddy Dive Resort: If all you want to do is dive and snorkel, stay at Buddy Dive Resort, where you can spend all your family time finning among tropical fish on the gorgeous house reef or heading out on boat dives around the island.

 9. Cancun, Mexico